OpenVidu/openvidu.io-docs/docs/advanced-features/network-quality.md

 </div>
 </div>

 To be able to receive the network quality events in your application's client-side, you must enable [OpenVidu Pro configuration property](reference-docs/openvidu-config/#configuration-parameters-for-openvidu-pro) `OPENVIDU_PRO_NETWORK_QUALITY`.
-You can also set the frequency with which OpenVidu Server Pro will check the network quality of each participant with property `OPENVIDU_PRO_NETWORK_QUALITY_INTERVAL`.
+You can also set the frequency with which the OpenVidu deployment will check the network quality of each participant with property `OPENVIDU_PRO_NETWORK_QUALITY_INTERVAL`.

 ```properties
 OPENVIDU_PRO_NETWORK_QUALITY=true